The Teacher Contract

 Important Teacher Dates

-July 1: If teachers have a valid outstanding contract, they must be notified in writing by July 1 of their salary for the coming school year.
+July 1: Teachers must be notified in writing by July 1 of their salary for the coming school year.
 The salary may be increased due to schedule improvements through negotiations.

-July 10: A teacher with a contract covering the ensuing school year is free to resign after the current school session up to July 10 with five days’ notice.
-After July 10, the teacher must have the board’s consent or face a possible suspension of up to one year of his or her Ohio teaching certificate by the State Board of Education.
+July 10: A teacher must resign not later than July 10 for the next school year.
+After July 10, the teacher must have the board’s consent or face a possible suspension of their teaching license for up to one year

 Teacher Severance Pay

 Teachers can receive severance pay based upon accumulated unused sick leave at the time of retirement.
 Payment may be for all or part of accumulated unused sick leave based upon the policy in force in the district or the negotiated contract.
-If the district has no policy or there is no local contract language on this point, the law provides for severance pay in an amount equal to one-fourth of the accrued unused sick leave, up to a maximum accrual of 30 days.
-A teacher may carry accumulated sick leave from one school district to another, provided the break in service between jobs does not exceed ten years.
+If the district has no policy, or there is no local contract language on this point, the law provides for severance pay in an amount equal to one-fourth of the accrued unused sick leave, up to a maximum accrual of 30 days.

 Removing Disruptive Pupils from Class